There are a zillion ways to do over bread and bread products – here’s a few of my thoughts. Feel free to add your favorites in the comments section!

 - Make bread pudding or stratas if you have a large quantity of leftover bread.

 - Make croutons by drizzling cubes with a little oil (preferably olive) and a few herbs and baking or frying till golden.

 - If bread is just a little old, it’s even better for grilled cheese.

-- Old bread is better for French toast or Stuffed French Toast.
+- Old bread is better for French toast or Stuffed French Toast, Stuffing or Bread Pudding.

 - Make a stuffing – this doesn’t have to be a huge process, just make a bit for stuffing chicken breasts or pork chops by tearing up some bread, adding sage or poultry seasoning to taste and moisten with chicken broth.